Ceelog/phpdoc-zh/src/ref/gmp.md

 ### 返回值

-If this function returns 0, `a` is definitely not prime.
-If it returns 1, then `a` is "probably" prime.
-If it returns 2, then `a` is surely prime.
+If this function returns 0, `num` is definitely not prime.
+If it returns 1, then `num` is "probably" prime.
+If it returns 2, then `num` is surely prime.

 ### 范例